yeahml/yeahml/README.md

 ![Example of TensorFlow metrics in tensorboard -- showing scalars and histogram][tensorboard_scalar]

 Where the image on the right shows the training and validation metrics during training (computed over the entire iteration) and the right shows histograms of the parameters (weights+biases) calculated during training.

+### Logging

+Logging, if enabled, will produce the following log files:

+- `build.log`
+  - will output information about building the graph
+- `train.log`
+  - will output information about training the graph
+- `graph.log`
+  - will output human readable, basic, information about the graph
+- `eval.log`
+  - will output information about evaluating the graph

 ## Getting Started